CrimsonAS/gtkplatform/README.md

   window decorations, their own theming and font handling, etc. This code is specifically designed for use in environments like the GNOME desktop.

-  Being honest, though, my own *personal* view is that Qt on the Linux desktop is not doing especially well right now.
-There's a lot of rough edges on QtWayland on desktop, some older, less glaring issues on the xcb side, and it feels like there simply aren't many people interested in working on improving this situation.
-This is my own attempt at doing that.
+  That having been said, I have to say that my own *personal* view is that Qt, while a great platform for embedded use and single purpose systems, is not doing especially well for desktop use.

+  There's a lot of rough edges on QtWayland on desktop, a separate set of issues on the xcb side, and it seems like this situation has been more or less indefinite (at least, since I started using Linux on a day to day basis in 2008).
+This is my own attempt at improving that situation.
+Whether or not it will be successful, I don't know.

 * **Q:** There's no system tray icon support